 How to store

 Store the fudge sliced into pieces in an airtight container in the fridge.
-This fudge will become soft when left out as we didn't go through the hassle of tempering the chocolate and whatnot.
-So make sure it's kept in the fridge until ready to enjoy.
+This fudge will become softer as it comes to room temperature as we didn't go through the hassle of tempering the chocolate and whatnot.

 You can also keep it in the same pan once sliced into pieces.
 Just put some plastic wrap or aluminum foil over top to help keep the air out.